Johan Fredrik Carlsson

 Station Inspector.

-Georg Fredrik (Fritz) Ehrengranat was born in Rangtorp and began his career as a seaman and graduated as sea captain in 1847.
+Georg Fredrik (Fritz) Ehrengranat was born in Rangtorp and began his career at sea, graduating as a sea captain in 1847.

-After completing the service as sea captain, Ehrengranat was employed by Swedish State Railways as station inspector at Skövde railway station.
+After completing his service as a sea captain, Ehrengranat was employed by SJ as a station inspector at Skövde railway station.

-He was then employed as the first station inspector at Uppsala Central Station from its inauguration in 1866.
+He was then employed as the first station inspector at Uppsala Central Station from its opening in 1866.
 He worked there until his death.

 Burial site: 0152-0004